Google Stitch vs Lazy AI

 - How do Google Stitch and Lazy AI compare on pricing?

-- Google Stitch lists unknown, whereas Lazy AI offers paid plans.
+- Google Stitch lists free, whereas Lazy AI offers paid plans.
 Consider which aligns with your budget and whether you need free tiers, seat-based plans, or bundled AI features.

 - Who should choose Google Stitch vs Lazy AI?